Included with The Woofer Tester Pro:

 High Power Test Port

-Being able to measure and quantify Thiele-Small and box tuning data at higher power levels is a
+Measuring and quantifying Thiele-Small and box tuning data at higher power levels is a

 major step in designing higher quality speakers.
 The Woofer Tester Pro enables designers to see